Fostering the next generation of problem solvers for Ireland

 What are the main elements of The Problem-Solving Initiative?

 •Expansion of the ADAPT All Ireland Linguistics Olympiad problem-solving competition for secondary school students (22,500 participants to date).
 See www.adaptcentre.ie/ailo

 •Expanding on problem-solving skills in Primary Schools with problem-solving workshops using Ozobots – tiny robots that can be given instructions with simple colour codes drawn on paper

 •An extensive public awareness campaign to highlight and provide examples of the economic and social benefit of a strong problem-solving workforce, and exemplify careers requiring problem-solving skills.

-•Mind-bending puzzles made available to the public and shared via social media.
+•Mind-bending puzzles made available online to the public

 View our Problem Solving Initiative flyer here http://problemsolving.ie/wp-content/uploads/2016/08/PSI-Trifold-AW.pdf

 Previous elements included: